polkadot-fellows/Evaluations/README.md

 ## Timelines

-Members can individually monitor the progress of their demotion period on the [Core Fellowship UI](https://collectives.subsquare.io/fellowship/core) provided by Subsquare.
-Members will soon be able to set up an ical feed to set reminders and get updates for their membership status.
+Members should individually monitor the progress of their demotion period on the [Core Fellowship UI](https://collectives.subsquare.io/fellowship/core) provided by Subsquare.
+Members can also add an ical feed for Fellowship-related data directly into their email client or their Google account using this link: **webcal://fellowship-calendar.kchr.de/?account=YOUR_ACCOUNT_ID**.
+The code for this widget can be found [here](https://github.com/bkchr/fellowship-ical).

 It is recommended that members submit their evidence for review (via GitHub) and on-chain (via Subsquare) as per the following deadlines:
 - For retentions: no later than **30 days** prior to the end of the demotion period